-- 5.7.12 Peterborough Local Plan 2016-2036 states that the recommended walking distance between dwellings to Locally Equipped Area for Play (LEAP) is 450m and to a Neighbourhood Equipped Area for Play (NEAP) is 800m.
-Ploverly for instance is 900m from a LEAP and 1.5km from a NEAP as the crow flies, illustrating the lack of local provision in this area.
-In addition, it states that there should be 0.04ha of equipped/designated play areas per 1000 people.
+- 5.7.12 Peterborough Local Plan 2016-2036 states that the recommended walking distance between dwellings to a Local Area for Play (LAP) is 200m, to a Local Equipped Area for Play (LEAP) is 450m and to a Neighbourhood Equipped Area for Play (NEAP) is 800m.
+The east part of Werrington Township does not meet these standards.
+Ploverly, for instance, is 900m from a LEAP and 1.5km from a NEAP as the crow flies, illustrating the lack of local provision in this area.
+The Peterborough Open Space Strategy also indicates that Werrington Ward is in the bottom three Wards for the Fields In Trust Standards for equipped/designated play area provision and does not meet the Peterborough City Council standards for NEAP provision.
+In addition, the Local Plan states that there should be 0.04ha of equipped/designated play areas per 1000 people.
 Werrington has been identified in the top three of Wards for not meeting this standard.

 - 5.7.13 The Werrington Neighbourhood Community Plan Questionnaire asked respondents what was important about living in and visiting Werrington:

 - 74% said playgrounds

 - 56% said the library

 - 53% said sports fields

 - 37% said the multi-use games area

 - 28% said the skatepark.